firebase/quickstart-android/auth/README.md

 - Go to the [Firebase Console][fir-console] and navigate to your project:
   - Select the **Auth** panel and then click the **Sign In Method** tab.
   - Click **Phone** and turn on the **Enable** switch, then click **Save**.
-- Run the app on your device or emulator.
+- Run the app on your physical device:
     - Select **PhoneAuthActivity** from the main screen.
     - Enter your phone numeber and click **Verify** to begin.